API Reference¶

 Create a GoesAnelasticityModel from a predefined Q-profile.

-Uses the Goes et al. (2000) parameterization where the Q factor is computed as:
+Uses the Goes et al. (2000) parameterization from Table A2 where the Q factor is computed as:

 Returns: GoesAnelasticityModel: The configured model.

-Raises: ValueError: If q_profile is not Q4 or Q6.
+Raises: ValueError: If q_profile is not Q1 or Q2.

 apply_anelastic_correction¶